What is Induction Lighting and how does it work?

 Is Induction Lighting more expensive than conventional lighting?

 Induction lighting systems, lamps and fixtures typically have a higher up front cost than metal halide and other conventional lighting technologies.
 However, because of higher light output the number of fixtures needed to light a space decreases.
 Coupled with increased energy efficiency and lifespan, this translates to a smart investment with a relatively fast payback.
 Induction lighting is becoming hugely popular and prices are continually going down.
-Typical payback on lighting projects currently range from 1-3 years, and you will see your savings double over and over since the technology lasts 10-20 years depending on operating hours.
+Typical payback on lighting projects currently range from 1-3 years.
+Your payback will compound since the technology lasts 10-20 years depending on operating hours.

 How long does Induction Lighting last?